-Located on the east side of campus across from Hayward field, Oregon Law is the state’s only public law school.
-Oregon Law currently offers three graduate degree programs, several concurrent degrees, and is in the process of building a new Undergraduate Legal Studies program.
+Located on the east side of campus across from Hayward Field, Oregon Law is the state’s only public law school.
+Oregon Law currently offers three graduate degree programs, several concurrent degrees, and a minor in Legal Studies.

-- Conflict & Dispute Resolution: two-year, full-time master’s program that specializes in mediation and negotiation.
+- Conflict and Dispute Resolution: two-year, full-time master’s program that specializes in mediation and negotiation

 Brad Foley, Dean